Online Master’s Programs in Molecular Biology & Diagnostic Science

 While microbiology is the scientific study of microorganisms and their activities, molecular biology is the study of cells—their structure and their function—across all biological interactions between biomolecules in various cell systems.
 Molecular biology overlaps with biochemistry and genetics but also focuses on regulating DNA, RNA, and proteins.

+Medical biology is the cornerstone of modern healthcare, and molecular medicine is a broad field where scientists prevent, diagnose, and treat diseases at the molecular level.
 However, molecular biology has many other applications outside of healthcare, such as producing protein-based products.
-By understanding the genetic makeup of certain plants and animals, scientists can work with farmers to grow healthier and nutritionally efficient food.
+Scientists can work with farmers to grow healthier and nutritionally efficient food by understanding the genetic makeup of certain plants and animals.

 An education in molecular biology and diagnostic science can lead to a career in several fields, including biomedicine, biotechnology, academia, healthcare, clinical laboratories, public health, pharmacology, government agencies, and more.